Kolaniga/custom_mbr/README.md

 ; 3. input pass. if currect - loading OS. else - try again.

-password in code not in cleat text.
+password in code not in clear text.
 It in CRC32